shoulders/qwcrm/README.md

 ## MyITCRM

 You can completely replace MyITCRM with QWcrm because it has all of the features you are use too and more.
-QWcrm has an migrator to transfer your data from MyITCRM to QWcrm allowing for a seamless transition.
+QWcrm has a migrator to transfer your data from MyITCRM to QWcrm allowing for a seamless transition.

 ## Requirements